 Is VPNhub safe in China?

-No. Please see the Best Overall VPNs for better options.
+No. Please see the best VPN services page for better options.